sankalp-24/Logistic-Regression/README.md

 Key Steps:
-	•	Conducted data cleaning and preprocessing including handling missing values and encoding categorical variables.
+	•Conducted data cleaning and preprocessing including handling missing values and encoding categorical variables.
-	•	Performed exploratory data analysis (EDA) to uncover trends and patterns affecting vaccine uptake.
+	•Performed exploratory data analysis (EDA) to uncover trends and patterns affecting vaccine uptake.
-	•	Built a Logistic Regression model to classify individuals into vaccine users and non-users.
+	•Built a Logistic Regression model to classify individuals into vaccine users and non-users.
-	•	Evaluated model performance using Accuracy, Precision, Recall, and ROC-AUC score.
+	•Evaluated model performance using Accuracy, Precision, Recall, and ROC-AUC score.
-	•	Visualized model insights to understand feature importance and decision boundaries.
+	•Visualized model insights to understand feature importance and decision boundaries.

 Outcome: Developed a reliable classifier that can aid in targeting vaccination campaigns more effectively by identifying high-probability vaccine adopters.